Body corporate manager

 - all of the duties the manager is authorised to carry out

-- the length of the engagement—between 1 and 3 years
+- the length of the engagement (must not be longer than 3 years)

 - the payment arrangements.